vraus/PercivalEngine/README.md

 ## Introduction

+**This is the futur new version of my old previous [Tiny Renderer Engine](https://github.com/vraus/testVulkan)...
+But now trying to make it correctly using and architecture and a builder.**

 This project uses a Core/App architecture.

 Percival-Engine builds into a static library and is meant to contain common code intended for use in multiple applications.